Physiotherapy practice business valuations

 “Practice” goodwill relates to the firm’s ability to continue to generate earnings without the presence of any particular professional.
 Location, computer systems, staff, operating procedures, and a recurring client base are all elements of practice goodwill.

-Physiotherapy practices typically rely on the services of individual professionals.
+Physiotherapy practice business valuations assumes the reliance of the services of individual professionals.
 While these are considered service-based businesses, the reliance on the individual professionals and their specialty skills and reputation sets them apart from other service-oriented businesses.

 Many times, these professionals have specific education requirements and professional licenses that must be maintained.